 To authors such as Kerzner (2006) and Meredith and Mantel (2003), the last few decades have been marked by an increased use of project management as a way for organizations to structure themselves to achieve their goals.
-The recessions of 1979-83 and 1989-93 contributed to companies' recognition of the benefits of using project management.
-According to Pinto and Slevin (1987), the process of managing a project is a constant challenge to its manager - the project manager - from the very beginning.
-A project's complexity requires its manager to have the ability to address a variety of issues with human, financial, and technical dimensions, to name a few, as well as their interactions.
+The recessions of 1979-83 and 1989-93 contributed to companies' recognition of the benefits of using project to address a variety of issues with human, financial, and technical dimensions, to name a few, as well as their

+- As observed by authors such as Kerzner (2006), Munns and Bjeirmi (1996), and Oliveira (2002), the results of an organization's strategic planning guide it to undertake projects that can contribute to its strategic goals.
+Therefore, organizations seek to invest in more consistent project management that is aimed at improved - performance, a maximized possibility of success, and a minimized chance of failure.
+Oliveira (2002) defines interactions.
 As a result, project managers must respond to difficult tasks, and their jobs are often characterized by overwork and a frantic pace.

-As observed by authors such as Kerzner (2006), Munns and Bjeirmi (1996), and Oliveira (2002), the results of an organization's strategic planning guide it to undertake projects that can contribute to its strategic goals.
-Therefore, organizations seek to invest in more consistent project management that is aimed at improved performance, a maximized possibility of success, and a minimized chance of failure.